AresValley/Artemis-DB/static/467/description.md

-Thales Système 3000 Skyhopper is the frequency hopping mode of the Système 3000 Modem.
-Characterized by it's very short bursts and frequency hopping behavior.
+Thales Système 3000 is a HF modem capable of many different modes of transmission.
+It has a unique preamble and format to it's signals.